Nevada Veterans Benefits & Disabled Veterans Benefits

-Nevada Veterans’ Benefits Programs
+Nevada Veterans Benefits Programs

 Education Benefits for Nevada Veterans

-In addition to federal programs such as the GI Bill, there are veterans’ benefits programs provided by the states.
+In addition to federal programs such as the GI Bill, there are also veteran benefits programs provided by the state of Nevada.

 Waiver of Fees for Children and Surviving Spouses of Nevada National Guard

 The University of Nevada system may grant a waiver of tuition and laboratory fees for any child or surviving spouse of a Nevada National Guard member killed in the line of duty.
 A child may use the waiver for 10 years after they attain the age of 18 years.
-A surviving spouse may use a the waiver for 10 years after the member’s date of death.
+A surviving spouse may use the waiver for 10 years after the member’s date of death.

 Find colleges in Nevada with our School Finder.
 Use the filters to sort schools by state.

 Home Is Possible is a program by the Nevada Housing Division.
 It offers qualifying veterans below-market fixed interest rate 30-year mortgages. on a 30-year loan, Income restrictions and purchase price caps may apply.
 Minimum FICO score requirements and occupancy of the home purchased under the program also apply.